Gift Yourself Gratitude

 First of all; MERRY CHRISTMAS and soon to be a HAPPY NEW YEAR everyone!
 Thank you for a wonderful year of supporting my little head space over here.
-The comments, shares, likes and lovely messages keep a small-time writer and avid over-sharer feeling James Brown gooooood.
-So thank you you're all legends.
+The comments, shares, likes and lovely messages keep an avid over-sharer feeling James Brown gooooood.
+So thank you, you're all legends.

 Secondly, I hope that no matter how your 2019 turned out, you can join me in reflecting on all the wonderful things that advanced this year, rather than dwelling on the more sorrowful events that may have hindered your well-being this time round.
 It can be easier said than done, but your mental wealth may have a chance to flourish if you are able to remain grateful for all the good that came from 2019.

-I'm no 'airy-fairy let's all cover our eyes in cotton wool' type person - I'm a hardcore realist with a moderate dollop of optimism.
+I'm not a 'let's all cover our eyes in cotton wool and be happy' type person; I'm a hardcore realist with a moderate dollop of optimism.
 I understand that we all have differing mindsets and because of this, some find it easier than others to remain positive during hard times.
 Most of us will experience some sort of depression in our lives, so it is important to remain open-minded to the levels of which we all experience it.
 BUT there are ways to ease even the most numbing thoughts and the most helpful that I found, was to remind myself often of the things that I am grateful for.

 AVOIDING GENERALISATION OF EMOTION